xtendui/xtendui/src/gatsby/markdown/components/core/tooltip/index.md

 category: "Core"
 parent: "Tooltip"
 title: "Tooltip"
-description: "Nested navigation to show on user interaction, can contain lists and more complex graphics."
+description: "Informations or elements to show on user interaction, can contain simple text and more complex graphics."
 ---

 ## Installation